cube3power/atsd/integration/pentaho/data-integration/README.md

 ORDER BY datetime, tags.category
 ```

-- `Datetimes` has datetime timestamps for 2013-2017 years:
+- `Datetimes` has timestamps for 2013-2017 years

 ```sql
 SELECT datetime